ONSdigital/django-oauth2-test/README.md

 Changes For Ras-OAuth2-Server
 =============================

-This documents changes implemnted for the Ras-OAuth2-Server that allow this solution to be used with the microservice framework at ONS.
+This documents changes implemented for the Ras-OAuth2-Server that allow this solution to be used with the microservice framework at ONS.

 Admin User